-- Can you go home tonight whilst we try to support you and your family to resolve your difficulties?
-(NB IF THERE ARE NO SAFEGUARDING CONCERNS)
+Can you go home tonight whilst we try to support you and your family to resolve your difficulties?

 Action & Next Steps

-If you haven’t got someone you would like to come along, I can refer you to an independent person (NYAS) who can work with you to do this and who can make sure that your views are heard in any meetings or that you understand what is going on.
+Cambridgeshire only – If you have not got someone you would like to come along, I can refer you to an independent person (NYAS) who can work with you to do this and who can make sure that your views are heard in any meetings or that you understand what is going on.
 Would you like me to do this?